 - Posters and wall art (EU): €4.99 first / €1.45 each additional

-One detail sellers miss: the "EU rate" applies to all 27 member states uniformly, regardless of distance from Riga.
+One detail sellers miss: the "EU rate" applies to all 27 member states uniformly, regardless of distance from Riga or Madrid.
 Shipping a shirt to Lisbon costs the same as shipping one to Vilnius, even though the transit time triples.
 That's good for cost predictability and bad if you're trying to model marginal logistics cost by destination.

 The UK and EFTA customs traps